-With the increase in the number of people reported with coronavirus, there has been a surge in the number of fake news being circulated.
+With the increase in the number of people affected by the coronavirus, there has been a surge in the number of fake news being circulated.
 Amid the health crisis which the world is in, a financial and economic crisis is also underway involving business houses and prominent company heads.

 Similar messages have appeared on twitter and Facebook.

 China follows a modified version of the traditional fixed exchange rate.
 Under this, it pegs the Chinese Yuan to the US Dollar.
-It uses a fixed exchange rate.
 As a result of this, the People’s Bank of China (PBOC) sets the exchange rate every day.
 As long as the rate of Yuan is kept lower than the dollar or other currencies, China will remain a formidable exporter.
 Currently, the exchange rate is 7.06 Chinese Yuan to 1 US$ as of May 2, 2020.

 According to a report carried out by South China Morning Post, it has been speculated that PBOC might re-peg the Yuan to the US Dollar to avert an incoming financial crisis and create stability in its economy.
 However, the Chinese central bank has not made any official statement in this regard.
 Similarly, the two independent stock exchanges — Shanghai Stock Exchange and Shenzhen Stock Exchange — have not said or published anything on these grounds.

-Conclusion: The claim was based out of a speculative report published on news websites.
+Conclusion: The claim was based on a speculative report published on news websites.
 Our rating ?- Exaggeration.